shempignon/phpstorm-workshop/README.md

 PhpStorm comes with a lot of default keybinds depending on your OS and the default map you've selected on the first launch.
 This chapter is obviously not going to detail each and every action possible, instead I'd rather like to show you which are, in my opinion, some of the more interesting action you need to bind.

-Let's begin with 3 actions that will save you the most time:
+These are the 3 actions that will save you the most time:
 - Navigate > Class...
 - Navigate > File...
 - File structure